aftonsteps/aftonsteps/README.md

 👋 Hi, I’m @aftonsteps (but my real name is Afton Coombs).
 I’m a linguist-turned-data-scientist who dabbles in application development.
-My interests include data science tooling, data visualization, experimentation, and text analytics.
-I’m also a part-time student at Georgia Tech, where I’m currently researching student opportunities and outcomes.
+My interests include data science tooling, data visualization, experimentation, forecasting, and text analytics.
+I also get really excited about fraud prevention, online safety, and generally keeping things safe.
+I’m a part-time student at Georgia Tech, where I’m currently researching student opportunities and outcomes.
 When I’m not working, you can find me on the dance floor or in the studio. 👞🎵

 💻 You can find my website at https://aftoncoombs.com